Lab 5 - Motor, Kinematics & Gamepad

 Atomic variables

 Atomic variables are thread save, but only simple types such as int, float.
-Name is from atomic operation/instruction - this type of instruction cannot be interrupted when executed, so its blocks the memory until done and other threads are waiting.
+Name is from atomic operation/instruction - this type of instruction cannot be interrupted when executed, so it blocks the memory until done and other threads are waiting.

 std::atomic<int> atomic_int;